-The county’s existing biometric access control system consisted of approximately 150 readers.
-They were looking to upgrade the system and use a small 6-reader pilot to test new technology for a county-wide deployment.
+The county’s existing biometric access control system consisted of approximately 150 readers. did not allow for seamless biometric integration with their current access control management system.
+They were also looking to upgrade the system and use a small 6-reader pilot to test new technology for a county-wide deployment.

 SimplexGrinnell, the main security provider and integrator for Buncombe County, recommended Suprema and BioConnect to the county.
 They oversaw deployment, working with BioConnect’s technical support to get everything online.

-“We recommended Suprema and BioConnect because it enables us to provide customers with a biometric system that seamlessly integrates with Software House’s C•CURE 9000 security and event management system,” said Tim Peatmen, Project Manager at Tyco SimplexGrinnell.
+“We recommended Suprema and BioConnect because it enables us to provide customers with a biometric integration system that works effortlessly with Software House’s C•CURE 9000 security and event management system,” said Tim Peatmen, Project Manager at Tyco SimplexGrinnell.
 “They helped us dramatically reduce systems complexity and the difficulties traditionally associated with onboarding users.
-The BioConnect identity management platform ensured the devices operated consistently on an enterprise level for faster biometric recognition.”
+The BioConnect identity management platform ensured the devices operated consistently on an enterprise level for faster biometric recognition.

-After piloting the small deployment of six Suprema BioEntry W biometric readers, the county found that the solution worked well and met their requirements for simple enrollment, easy system management and reliability.
+After piloting the small deployment of six Suprema BioEntry W biometric readers, the county found that the solution worked well and met their requirements for simple enrollment, easy system management, biometric integration and reliability.

 Simple enrollment: They only had to enroll users once in the integrated system through BioConnect, eliminating the need to manage the dual data entry traditionally required in stand-alone biometric solutions.

-Easy system management: They especially liked that the integrated system made it easier to manage biometrics and access control on a daily basis.
+Easy system management: They especially liked that the biometric integration made it easier to manage biometrics and access control on a daily basis from within the platform.
 They went from having a completely segmented setup where they had to manage two separate systems (one for access control and another for biometrics) to one simple workflow through BioConnect.

 Reliability: They were pleased that they could count on the integrated system, noting its operational consistency and its ability to verify users quickly and efficiency.
 The quality of the readers was also a significant improvement from the previous system… Incredibly accurate, fast and low error rate.